Tilde: Common use in English

 In more recent digital usage, tildes on either side of a word or phrase have sometimes come to convey a particular tone that "let[s] the enclosed words perform both sincerity and irony", which can pre-emptively defuse a negative reaction.
 For example, BuzzFeed journalist Joseph Bernstein interprets the tildes in the following tweet:

-"in the ~ spirit of the season ~ will now link to some of the (imho) #Bestof2014 sports reads. if you hate nice things, mute that hashtag."
+in the ~ spirit of the season ~ will now link to some of the (imho) #Bestof2014 sports reads. if you hate nice things, mute that hashtag.

 as a way of making it clear that both the author and reader are aware that the enclosed phrase – "spirit of the season" – "is cliche and we know this quality is beneath our author, and we don't want you to think our author is a cliche person generally".

-The symbol is used in social media to indicate sarcasm.
+Among other uses, the symbol has been used on social media to indicate sarcasm.
+It may also be used online, especially in informal writing such as fanfiction, to convey a cutesy, playful, or flirtatious tone.

 Diacritical use

 In some languages, the tilde is a diacritic mark placed over a letter to indicate a change in its pronunciation: